CESNET/Nemea-Detectors/smtp_spam_detector/rep_score.md

 However, not for all smtp entities there's a SMTP flow header extension, if there is communication over POP3 or IMAP protocol we have only basic flow header.
-Therefore we have to use a frequecy analysis to determine wich entities are spammer and exlude legit mail servers.
+Therefore we have to use a frequecy analysis to determine wich entities are spammers and exlude legit mail servers.

 In this case we have to compute the ratio of incoming and outcoming traffic for each entity in timeframe t.
 If there is huge difference between sent and recived messeges we can tell this entity is not a legit server.

-## SMTP Status codes
+## 2.0 SMTP Status codes
-### SMTP_SC 5XX
+### 2.1 SMTP_SC 5XX

 It is a permanent error causing transfer termination and return of the mail to\
 the sender.This would be the right return of refusing a spam messege.